HCIS-Lab/state-change-counterfactual-video-pretrain/README.md

 python -m torch.distributed.launch  --nnodes=$HOST_NUM  --node_rank=$INDEX  --master_addr $CHIEF_IP  --nproc_per_node $HOST_GPU_NUM  --master_port 8081  run/train_egoaggregate.py --config configs/pt/egoaggregation.json
 ```

-We experiment mainly on SLURM and the instructions to run this code on SLURM is given next.
+We experiment mainly on SLURM, and the instructions to run this code on SLURM is given next.

 ## Running on SLURM cluster

-To run the pretraining on a distributed SLURM system, copy the content of `slurm_scripts` to this directly level and run
+To run the pretraining on a distributed SLURM system, copy the content of `slurm_scripts` to this level directly and run

 ```
 bash mover_trainer.sh job_name